 Osher at CMU is a member organization.
 Members pay annual dues of $60 and receive a full-color course catalog three times per year as a benefit.
-Registering for classes is not a requirement of membership, although payment of annual dues is required to maintain membership.
+To maintain your membership you do not have to enroll in any courses, although payment of annual dues is required to maintain membership.
 Membership is by invitation only through the Membership Committee.
 Periodically, membership is offered to those on the prospect list.
 Currently, there is no charge to be added to the prospect list.

 It is important that we have your current email address: